react-native-webview/react-native-webview/docs/Reference.md

 ### `allowsBackForwardNavigationGestures`

-If true, this will be able horizontal swipe gestures when using the WKWebView.
+If true, this will be able horizontal swipe gestures.
 The default value is `false`.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |